-For examination in 2021-22, the verse selection will be taken from Virgil's 'Aeneid', Book 2, which tells of the tragic fall of Troy.
+For examination in 2025-26, the verse selection will be taken from Virgil's Aeneid Book 1, which explores the Trojan hero, Aeneas, setting out on his journey to found Rome.

 There is usually a biennial trip to Rome and Pompeii in the October half term holiday.